California firefighters chase new fires ignited by lightning - NewsBreak

 The largest of those fires erupted in heavy brush in the steep terrain of Kanaka Valley.
 Rain from the storm cell helped firefighters and the fire’s spread was stopped at less than 7 acres (2.8 hectares), Cal Fire said.

-Another fire believed to have been sparked by lightning was burning in Mendocino County, north of San Francisco Bay.
-The Press Democrat reported it covered 8 acres (3.2 hectares) Friday morning.
+Another fire believed to have been sparked by lightning was burning in Mendocino County, north of San Francisco Bay. reported it covered 8 acres (3.2 hectares) Friday morning.

 Lightning blitzes can have disastrous outcomes in parched California.
 Last year’s record amount of land burned included huge Northern California fires that were ignited when remnants of a tropical storm unleashed thousands of bolts.